K-medoids: Clustering

+The variation is added up within each cluster to see how accurate the centers are.
+By running this test with different K-values, an "elbow" of the variation graph can be acquired, where the graph's variation levels out.
+The "elbow" of the graph is the optimal K-value for the dataset.

 Comparison to k-means clustering

 The k-medoids problem is a clustering problem similar to k-means.
 Both the k-means and k-medoids algorithms are partitional (breaking the dataset up into groups) and attempt to minimize the distance between points labeled to be in a cluster and a point designated as the center of that cluster.
 In contrast to the k-means algorithm, k-medoids chooses actual data points as centers (medoids or exemplars), and thereby allows for greater interpretability of the cluster centers than in k-means, where the center of a cluster is not necessarily one of the input data points (it is the average between the points in the cluster known as the centroid).
 Furthermore, k-medoids can be used with arbitrary dissimilarity measures, whereas k-means generally requires Euclidean distance for efficient solutions.
 Because k-medoids minimizes a sum of pairwise dissimilarities instead of a sum of squared Euclidean distances, it is more robust to noise and outliers than k-means.

-Despite these advantages, the results of k-medoids lack consistency since the results of the algorithm may vary.
-This is because the initial medoids are chosen at random during the performance of the algorithm. k-medoids is also not suitable for clustering objects that are not spherical and may work inefficiently when dealing with large datasets depending on how it is implemented.
+Despite these advantages, the results of k-medoids are subject to high variability.
+Since the first step when executing the algorithm is to select k medoids at random, this might lead to different results. k-medoids is also not suitable for clustering objects that are not spherical and may work inefficiently when dealing with large datasets depending on how it is implemented.
 Meanwhile, k-means is suitable for well-distributed and isotropic clusters and can handle larger datasets.
-Similarly to k-medoids however, k-means also uses random initial points which varies the results the algorithm finds.
+Similarly to k-medoids, however, k-means also uses random initial points which varies the results the algorithm finds.